BerkeleyLab/upcxx/docs/implementation-defined.md

 # UPC++ Implementation Defined Behavior #

-This document describes stable features supported by this implementation that go beyond the requirements of the UPC++ Specification.
+This document describes stable features supported by this implementation that go beyond the requirements of the UPC++ Specification, or are specified as implementation-defined behavior.

 ## Version Identification and Compilation Settings ##